Illinois Route 1: Hoopeston to Chicago

 For the rest of its length, IL 1 follows South Halsted Street, soon reaching Holbrook and soon Glenwood.
 Passing through Homewood, the route reaches an interchange with I-80/I-294.
 At the junction with West 159th Street in Harvey, IL 1 meets US 6.
-The route soon turns northwest and crosses the Metra Electric Division railroad tracks before reaching IL 83 at Sibley Boulevard (147th Street).
+The route soon turns northwest and crosses the Metra Electric District railroad tracks before reaching IL 83 at Sibley Boulevard (147th Street).
 IL 1 crosses over the Little Calumet River twice, passing through Riverdale and Dolton between the two crossings.
 Continuing along South Halsted, IL 1 passes east of the West Pullman Metra station near 122nd Street.
 At 99th Street, IL 1 ends at an interchange with I-57 (exit 357), but it continues from that point along its original routing as an unmarked local highway under IDOT jurisdiction.